 The Luann Dummer Center for Women offers an annual award of $4,000 to a St. Thomas graduate student conducting research on a topic related to women.
 Full- and part-time students in all graduate programs are invited to apply.
 The research may be conducted as part of a course, a thesis or a dissertation.
 It may consist of a credit or noncredit independent study.
 The research must take place during the grant period, and the researcher must agree to present the results in a forum sponsored by the women's center at the end of the grant period.
 For additional information, call, (651) 962-6118 or visit the LDCW website.

 The purpose of the program is to continue to broaden awareness of the Asmat people through one-time student scholarships for students at St. Thomas who wish to take a seminar on the Asmat or engage in independent study or supervised research using the Asmat collection.
-The scholarships will encourage students unfamiliar with the Asmat to learn more.
+The scholarship will encourage students unfamiliar with the Asmat to learn more.
 One student at a time, one class at a time, one research project at a time, we will continue to grow the visibility of the art and culture of this incredible people.

 Jaffray Major Research Scholarship